benalavi/waveform/README.md

 Waveform
 ========

 Waveform is a class to generate waveform images from audio files.
 You can combine it with jPlayer to make a soundcloud.com style MP3 player.
 It also comes with a handy CLI you can use to generate waveform images on the command line.

 Installation
 ============

+Waveform depends on `ruby-audio`, which in turn depends on libsndfile.

-Build libsndfile (http://www.mega-nerd.com/libsndfile/), or install it via `apt` (`sudo apt-get install libsndfile1-dev`), or `libsndfile` in macports.
+Build libsndfile from (http://www.mega-nerd.com/libsndfile/), install it via `apt` (`sudo apt-get install libsndfile1-dev`), `libsndfile` in macports, etc...

+Then:

     $ sudo gem install waveform

-You might also want to, but don't have to:
+Image creation depends on `chunky_png`, which has a faster native library called `oily_png` which will be used if availble.

     $ sudo gem install oily_png

-to make things a bit faster, and:

-    $ sudo apt-get install ffmpeg

-if you want Waveform to convert non WAV audio for you.

-_See Requirements below for more info_

 CLI Usage
 =========

-    $ waveform song.mp3 waveform.png
+    $ waveform song.wav waveform.png

 There are some nifty options you can supply to switch things up: